JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/falloff/index.md

 ## Mix Falloff

-A new *Subtract* method was added to the node.
+A new *Subtract* and *Overlay* methods were added to the node.
+In the *Overlay* mode, the B falloff is added to the A falloff such that the addition is full when A is equal to 0.5 and decreases gradually as A goes to zero or one.
+The following shows an example of using the overlay mode.

+{{< video mix_falloff_overlay.mp4 >}}

 ## Radial Falloff